What is the new Extended Producer Responsibility (EPR) requirement in Belgium and what do I need to do?

 Disclaimer

-This information does not constitute legal or Extended Producer Responsibility (EPR) compliance advice from Zalando.
+This information does not constitute legal or Extended Producer Responsibility (EPR) compliance advice from us.
 It’s your sole responsibility to ensure that your articles, packaging, offers and sales comply with all relevant laws, including EPR obligations.
-As a selling partner, you are required to understand and adhere to all applicable laws, standards, regulations, and applicable Zalando policies.
+As a selling partner, you are required to understand and adhere to all applicable laws, standards, regulations and our applicable policies.

-As a Zalando partner, if you are selling or planning to sell Electrical and Electronic Equipment (EEE) in Belgium, you must be EPR-registered for EEE.
+As a Zalando partner, if you sell or plan to sell Electrical and Electronic Equipment (EEE) in Belgium, you must be EPR-registered for EEE.
 You can find the details for how to do this below.
-It is mandatory for Zalando to verify whether partners selling EEE are compliant with their EPR obligations by requesting their EPR registration number.
+We are required to verify your compliance by collecting and checking your EPR details.

 The EPR requirements cover waste generated by EEE including, but not limited to: